coder-academy-students/major-project-3-alex-karolis/README.md

 from within the frontend/ directory.

-####Twelve Prepare IT support plans and maintenance or support documents
+####TWELVE Prepare IT support plans and maintenance or support documents

 This project is ongoing, and I intend to pivot this into a personal project.
 As such IT support will be provided by myself in the medium term.

-####Thirteen Obtain final project sign-off
+####THIRTEEN Obtain final project sign-off

 See client emails

-####Fourteen Conduct post project review
+####FOURTEEN Conduct post project review

 TBA

-####Fifteen Create a questionnaire for the client to ascertain the satisfaction with your product and service.
+####FIFTEEN Create a questionnaire for the client to ascertain the satisfaction with your product and service.

 TBA